1623 /

 From upslope above the entrance, descend a c6 (RIG01 - 15m, 1 bunde backup, 1 top hanger, 1 rebelay hanger ... needs another hanger at the top to make top-out easier) using a handline to reach a large ledge.

 From the entrance (roomy and dry enough to leave surface gear), take the larger, R stooping passage (L passage runs parallel to this and re-joins at the entrance pitch) to reach the entrance pitch series (RIG02 - see rigging guide).
 This starts as a short, sloping drop which lands at a bridge.
 From here a second short drop reaches 2 ledges in a much larger shaft.
-Below these ledges traverse out to the longest hang.
-This is always wet and responds rapidly to rain, quickly becoming unpleasant and it can be impassable.
-This drops down with a deviation to a large, loose, drippy ledge.
+Below these ledges traverse out to the longest hang, ignoring various old anchors that take you the wrong way.
+This longest hang is always wet and responds rapidly to rain, quickly becoming unpleasant and it can be impassable.
+This drops down with a deviation (not located in 2024 - it would be good to add a bolted deviation) to a large, loose, drippy ledge.
 Traverse out to the final short drop to reach a spacious chamber at the bottom of the entrance pitch series called Room With A View.
-(An emergency dump - bothy, stove, food, etc. - should be left here in case returning cavers find the entrance pitch series too wet to ascend).
+An emergency dump - bothy, stove, food, etc. - should be left here in case returning cavers find the entrance pitch series too wet to ascend.

 [Description needed to Crushed Plumbs area].